 The Buskaid Ensemble

-In the fifteen years of its existence, the Buskaid Music School has produced a string ensemble with a formidable reputation for high standards of performance and a sophisticated grasp of musical style.
+In the nineteen years of its existence, the Buskaid Music School has produced a string ensemble with a formidable reputation for high standards of performance and a sophisticated grasp of musical style.
 As a result, it has become widely sought-after for a variety of functions and events, many of which are of an extremely prestigious nature.
-These include appearances with a number of international artists such as Sir John Eliot Gardiner, Steven Isserlis and Bernarda Fink, several performances in the presence of former President Nelson Mandela and President Thabo Mbeki, as well as Her Majesty Queen Elizabeth II, The Duke of Edinburgh, HRH Prince Charles, the Prince of Wales, HRH The Duke of York, HRH the Earl of Wessex and the First Lady of the United States of America, Mrs Michelle Obama.
-To date the young musicians have, through such events, generated well over R3 million for the Buskaid Trust.
+These include appearances with a number of international artists such as Sir John Eliot Gardiner, Steven Isserlis, Bernarda Fink, Melvyn Tan and Sir Karl Jenkins; several performances in the presence of former President Nelson Mandela and President Thabo Mbeki, as well as Her Majesty Queen Elizabeth II, The Duke of Edinburgh, HRH Prince Charles, the Prince of Wales, HRH The Duke of York, HRH the Earl of Wessex and the First Lady of the United States of America, Mrs Michelle Obama.
+To date the young musicians have, through such events, generated several million Rands for the Buskaid Trust.

 Sir John Eliot Gardiner

 Although there have been many remarkable events in Buskaid's short history, perhaps the most extraordinary of these was Sir John Eliot Gardiner's visit to South Africa in February 1997 to celebrate the opening of the new Project.
 Sir John Eliot spent a week in Soweto with twelve members of the English Baroque Soloists, working voluntarily with the young Diepkloof students.
 The culmination of this week of intensive musical activity was a concert in which each Buskaid student played alongside one British musician with whom he or she had studied for the entire week.
 This unique event not only raised awareness of Buskaid's activities, but also highlighted the great potential that music has to unite communities of widely differing culture, education and environment.
-Since then Sir John Eliot Gardiner has conducted the Ensemble on four occasions: in London (1999 and 2002), Paris (2007), and at a Promenade Concert at the Royal Albert Hall, London on July 15th 2007.
+Since then Sir John Eliot Gardiner has conducted the Ensemble on five occasions: in London (1999, 2002 and 2014), Paris (2007), and at a Promenade Concert at the Royal Albert Hall, London in July 2007.

-Over the past fifteen years the Ensemble has toured internationally some twenty times, performing with huge success in the UK, France, the USA, Ireland, Holland, Germany, New Zealand, Botswana, Syria, Colombia, and most recently (March 2012) in London for TEDx Observer and Paris and Toulouse (June 2012) ; as guest artists at the City of London, Cheltenham and New Haven international festivals; at the Cité de la Musique and Salle Gaveau, Paris and at the 2007 BBC Promenade Concerts.
+Over the past fifteen years the Ensemble has toured internationally some twenty four times, performing with huge success in the UK, France, the USA, Ireland, Holland, Germany, New Zealand, Botswana, Syria, and Colombia; in London for TEDx Observer, followed by Paris and Toulouse (2012); as guest artists at the City of London, Cheltenham and New Haven international festivals; at the Cité de la Musique and Salle Gaveau, Paris; at the 2007 BBC Promenade Concerts; and more recently in the UK in 2014 when they appeared for the first time at the South Bank, Queen Elizabeth Hall, at the Cheltenham Town Hall for their third appearance as part of the Cheltenham Festival, at St George's Bristol and at Boughton House, Northamptonshire.

 In February 2007 the Ensemble travelled to Paris with four members of Dance for All (DfA) to take part in Sir John Eliot Gardiner's "domaine privé" at the Cité de la Musique, featuring the music of Jean-Philippe Rameau.
 Buskaid and DfA achieved high acclaim for their interpretation of a suite of Rameau dances with African choreography, as part of a concert/workshop conducted by Sir John Eliot Gardiner with the English Baroque Soloists.
 Two days later, the Ensemble, conducted by Rosemary Nalden, presented its own classical programme at the Cité, for which it received standing ovations and a rave review in Le Monde.